denyzhirkov/public/help/access/file-manager.md

 counts the number of cells in the image.

 Such scripts are convenient for data science teams that actively work with files.
-Now you can analyze data right where it is stored.
+Now you can analyze data through the Datagrok file manager right where it is stored.
 All you need is to write an executable script in any programming language and connect it to the Datagrok platform.

 File manager is associated with a workspace that provides interactive data processing dashboards.